SAP/cloud-security-services-integration-library/spring-xsuaa/README.md

 ```

 ### Setup Security Context for non-HTTP requests
-In case of non-HTTP requests, you may need to initialize the Spring Security Context with a JWT token you've received from a message / event or you've requested from XSUAA directly:
+In case of non-HTTP requests, you may need to initialize the Spring Security Context with a JWT token you've received from a message / event or you've requested from Xsuaa directly:

 ```java
 @Autowired